NgSeven7/bpmn-react-demo/README.md

 # bpmn-react-demo
-Extend the bpmnjs tool library
+Extend the bpmnjs tool library.

+Implement the extension of element library